Flour Mill Open Days

 Our machinery

-The Flour Mill has crane capacity of up to 45 tons, and (on loan from the NRM) a lathe for wheels of up to 6' 6" in diameter at widths of up to 7'.
+The Flour Mill has crane capacity of up to 45 tons, a lathe for wheels of up to 6' 6" in diameter at widths of up to 7' and a pendulum grinder for expansion links.
 The workshop is 100' long and 40' wide, with 20' under the crane, and thus suitable for most heavy engineering work.

 Our employees

-The two men who started work on 1 July, 1996 are working at The Flour Mill today, one full time, one part-time, and two others have been there for over ten years, so the average age is creeping up.
-We are always looking for a young person interested in a career in repairing steam locomotives.
+The two men who started work on 1 July, 1996 are working at The Flour Mill today, one full time, one part-time, and two others 17 and 15 years respectively.
+We are always looking for anyone interested in a career in repairing steam locomotives.